-Premises used for film exhibitions Attendants - premises without a staff alerting system
+Premises used for film exhibitions Attendants - Premises without a staff alerting system

-Where the premises are not equipped with a staff alerting system the number of attendants present should be as set out in the table below:
+Where the Premises are not equipped with a staff alerting system the number of attendants present should be as set out in the table below:

-Number of members of the audience present on the premises Minimum number of attendants required to be on duty 1 - 250 Тwo And one additional attendant for each additional 250 members of the audience present (or part thereof) Where there are more than 150 members of an audience in any auditorium or on any floor
+Number of members of the audience present on the Premises Minimum number of attendants required to be on duty 1 - 250 Two And one additional attendant for each additional 250 members of the audience present (or part thereof) Where there are more than 150 members of an audience in any auditorium or on any floor At least one attendant shall be present in any auditorium or on any floor

-Attendants - premises with a staff alerting system
+Attendants - Premises with a staff alerting system

-(a) Where premises are equipped with a staff alerting system the number of attendants present should be as set out in the table below:
+(a) Where Premises are equipped with a staff alerting system the number of attendants present should be as set out in the table below:

-Number of members of the audience present on the premises Minimum number of attendants required to be on duty
+Number of members of the audience present on the Premises Minimum number of attendants required to be on duty Minimum number of other staff on the Premises who are available to assist in the event of an emergency

 1 - 500 Two One

 501 - 1000 Three Two

 1001 - 1500 Four Four

-1501 or more Five plus one for every 500 (or part thereof) persons over 2000 on the premises 500 (or part thereof)
+1501 or more Five plus one for every 500 (or part thereof) persons over 2000 on the Premises Five plus one for every 500 (or part thereof) persons over 2000 on the Premises

-- (b) Staff shall not be considered as being available to assist in the event of an emergency if they are: - (i) The holder of the premises licence or the manager on duty at the premises; or - (ii) A member of staff whose normal duties or responsibilities are likely to significantly affect or delay his response in an emergency situation; or - (iii) A member of staff whose usual location when on duty is more than 60 metres from the location to which he is required to go on being alerted to an emergency situation. - (c) Attendants shall as far as reasonably practicable be evenly distributed throughout all parts of the premises to which the public have access and keep under observation all parts of the premises to which the audience have access.

-(d) The staff alerting system shall be maintained in working order.
+- (b) Staff shall not be considered as being available to assist in the event of an emergency if they are: - (i) The holder of the Premises Licence or the manager on duty at the Premises; or - (ii) A member of staff whose normal duties or responsibilities are likely to significantly affect or delay his response in an emergency situation; or - (iii) A member of staff whose usual location when on duty is more than 60 metres from the location to which he is required to go on being alerted to an emergency situation. - (c) Attendants shall as far as reasonably practicable be evenly distributed throughout all parts of the Premises to which the public have access and keep under observation all parts of the Premises to which the audience have access. - (d) The staff alerting system shall be maintained in working order.